andrewjdawson2016/Simple-DB/README.md

 3. After you have made these changes, do a clean build (`ant clean; ant compile` from the command line, or a "Clean" from the "Project" menu in Eclipse.)

-4. At this point your code should pass the first three sub-tests of the `LogTest` systemtest, and fail the rest:
+4. At this point your code should pass the first *two* sub-tests of the `LogTest` systemtest, and fail the rest:

 ```sh
 % ant runsystest -Dtest=LogTest